 Last Updated on

-During a vacation to the Florida Keys, I took a day trip from Key West to Dry Tortugas National Park on Garden Key, about 70 miles from Key West.
+During a vacation to the Florida Keys, I took a day trip from Key West to Dry Tortugas National Park on Garden Key, about 70 miles from Key West, Florida.
 With its white sand beaches and a secluded location, Dry Tortugas feels like a hidden paradise.
-But by far the best part of visiting here is that it’s the best snorkeling spot in Key West!
+But by far the reason to visit Dry Tortugas and Fort Jefferson is that it’s the best snorkeling spot in Key West!

 Haphazard Rating for Dry Tortugas National Park: (2 of 5).
 Some areas recommended for experienced snorkelers; jellyfish spotted in the swimming area; bring Dramamine for the boat ride.